burnjoe/linkedlist-python/README.md

 ## A subheader added from local machine

-Here is the repo I used to learn git. linkedlist.py stores the classes needed to implement linkedlist data structures main.py is used to utilze the classes from linkedlist.py
+Here is the repo I used to learn git. linkedlist.py stores the classes needed to implement linkedlist data structures. main.py is used to utilze the classes from linkedlist.py.